The 13½ Lives of Captain Bluebear: Life 13

 At the end of the book, in Bluebear's final "half-life", he meets a real-life she-bear identical to the one he hallucinated in Life 7.
 He begins a new life with her, but hints that further adventures await them in the future.

+The book written later "The Adventures of Rumo" expands upon Zamonia by telling the story from the perspective of a young Wolpertinger.